-If you wish to receive your results free of charge, call Career Services at 941.7640 before taking the test to receive your User ID and password.
+If you wish to receive your results free of charge, call The Center for Career Development at 570-941-7640 before taking the test to receive your User ID and password.

-Strong Interest Inventory - by taking this 30 minute interest inventory and discussing the computerized results with a counselor in the Office of Career Services you can identify occupations recommended for you to explore further.
+Strong Interest Inventory - by taking this 30 minute interest inventory and discussing the computerized results with a counselor in The Center for Career Development you can identify occupations recommended for you to explore further.
 Click Here.
-(You must call 941-7640 for the login and password).
+(You must call 570-941-7640 for the login and password).
 For instructions to use the Strong Interest Inventory, click HERE.

 MyMajors.com - This site can suggest six majors for you to think about based on information you enter about your interests and high school experience.
 This site can also give you more information about what these majors are, what type of courses you would take to get a degree and what jobs are available to graduates with this major.